peter-toft-greve/simplecmake/README.md

 # simplecmake

-A simple example of using cmake for static library linking
+A simple example of using cmake for static library linking.